-Rain was in the forecast for the area at a predicted 70 percent chance for Saturday and 80 percent chance on Sunday.
+Rain was in the forecast for the area at a predicted 70 percent chance for Saturday, and that prediction was on the money.

 The rain began at around 11 a.m. and a deluge followed.
 The judges for the show got down to work early and the trophies were handed out at about 1 p.m.

-The Club Participation trophy went to Coastal Carolina Car Club with ten entries.
+— The Club Participation trophy went to Coastal Carolina Car Club with 10 entries.

 “It still was a success.
 We appreciate the ones who did come out to support it,” said Teachey.